 These lines provide the contingency for the entire project.
 Contingencies are established for unanticipated project costs.
-Add rows 14, 28, 34, and 42 and multiply the appropriate percentages.
+Apply appropriate percentages to subtotals and sum them up.
 Projects involving both renovation and new construction must indicate how the contingency was calculated.
-Agencies deviating from these percentages must justify the request in the Narrative (CC\CR-N\B).
+Agencies deviating from these percentages must justify the request in the Narrative (S CC_CR-N).